-Minnesota, "The Land of 10,000 Lakes," is really the land of 20,000 lakes, ponds and marshes of five acres or more.
+Minnesota, "The Land of

+10,000 Lakes," is really the land of 20,000 lakes, ponds and marshes of five acres or more.
 Forests cover one-third of our state.
-Our rivers endto-end could reach around the world.
+Our rivers end-to-end could reach around the world.
 Our cropland would cover all of Rhode Island, Massachusetts, Connecticut and Vermont.
-Fresh air, rich soil, lots of water, good climate, crops, livestock-our state
+Fresh air, rich soil, lots of rain most years, good climate, crops, livestock-our state has them all.

 Minnesota's natural resources are our treasures to protect.
 Our agricultural industries depend on these natural resources.
 We, the people, depend on agriculture.
 That's why our farmers and others must act as stewards of the land, or Earth Keepers, protecting these important resources.

-When we protect our soil now, it can grow good food, fiber and fuel (energy)
+When we protect our soil now, it can grow good food, fiber and fuel (energy) for the future.